Critical Limb Ischemia: An Expert Statement

 - While ischemic rest pain is typically associated with multilevel disease (both inflow and outflow), relief is often provided after revascularization of inflow disease only.
 Without revascularization, up to 40% of CLI patients will require limb amputation within 1 year.

 - Ulcer formation is frequently multifactorial, involving pressure, trauma, venous insufficiency, congestive heart failure, and poor hygiene in addition to poor arterial perfusion.

-Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Vascular Medicine, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Nuclear Imaging
+Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Nuclear Imaging